 9: Buying Resale Properties

 Furniture, appliances, and other household items are included in many resale properties.
 Therefore, have an inventory when drawing up the contract in Spain to avoid misunderstandings or the seller changing their minds.
 Remember, the house should be sold as seen.
+When you do enough property research, all these details should come up.

 10: Rental Incomes in Spain

-11: Buying Off-Plan Properties
+11: Buying Off-Plan Properties and Spanish Law

 12: NIE number and Bank Account